Moving sum procedure for multiple change point detection in large factor models: Real data application

-Figure~\ref{fig:real} illustrates the series of standardised MOSUM statistics $D_{T, \gamma}^{-1} \cdot \mc T_{N, T, \gamma}(k), \, \gamma \le k \le T - \gamma$, obtained for different values of $r$, where the standardisation is applied to ensure that the MOSUM series derived from $\textsf{Vech}(\wh{\mbf g}_t \wh{\mbf g}_t^\top)$ of different dimensions are comparable.
-See also Table~\ref{tab:real} for the list of change point estimators.
-We observe that with increasing $r$, the procedure detects more change points.
-Further, denoting by $\widehat{\mathcal{K}}(r)$ the set of change point estimators detected with the factor number $r$, generally it holds that $\widehat{\mathcal{K}}(r) \subset \widehat{\mathcal{K}}(r')$ for any $r < r'$, when accommodating the possible bias in the change point estimators (up to $3$ months).
-There are prominent estimators in mid-2008 and 2009 detected invariably with all $r$, which are associated with the Great Financial Crisis in 2007--2009.
+It is noteworthy that the sets of change point estimators output by the MOSUM procedure are \textit{nested} as the number of pseudo factors increases.
+That is, denoting by $\widehat{\mathcal{K}}(r)$ the set of change point estimators with $r$ as the factor number, we have $\widehat{\mathcal{K}}(r) \subset \widehat{\mathcal{K}}(r')$ for any $r < r'$, when accommodating the possible bias in the change point estimators (up to $3$ months).
+Specifically, with $r \le 3$, we detect two prominent changes in mid-2008 and 2009 which, being associated with the Great Financial Crisis in 2007--2009, are detected invariably with all $r$.
+With $r = 4$, we additionally detect 2012-10-05 as a change point, which is subsequently detected for all $r \ge 5$.
 With $r \ge 5$, 2020-02-24 and 2021-01-19 emerge as change points, which are accounted for by the stock market crash in February 2020 and the ensuing recession due to the COVID-19 pandemic.
+With $r \in \{6, 7\}$, MOSUM outputs almost identical sets of change point estimators.
+These results offer an interpretation as to how different factors `encode' different structural changes, and demonstrate that the MOSUM procedure is insensitive to the specified number of factors within certain ranges (i.e.\ $\{1, 2, 3\}$, $\{6, 7\}$).

+Similarly to MOSUM, BSCOV also returns nested sets of change point estimators as $r$ increases, and many of its estimators overlap with those returned by MOSUM.
+When $r = 7$, the estimators returned by MOSUM form a subset of those returned by BSCOV, and some changes detected solely by BSCOV do not appear as estimators detected with $r < 7$ by any method.
+BDH estimates the number of factors by the information criterion of \cite{baing02} at each iteration of the binary segmentation algorithm and as such, when applied with a fixed number of factors, its output lacks the nested property.